 In my humble opinion, yes!
 Brownies should have walnuts, or pecans, or almonds or any other kind of nut to add flavor and texture.

-In these chocolate fudge walnut brownies, the walnuts give you a soft, buttery crunch that goes so perfectly with the fudge brownies and pools of melted dark chocolate.
-If you really don't like walnuts, you can leave them out, but I just want to go on the record that I think that's a bad idea.
+In these chocolate fudge walnut brownies, the walnuts give you a soft, buttery crunch that goes so perfectly with the fudgy brownie texture and pools of melted dark chocolate.

-And if you want to top these brownies with even more chocolate, check out my Chocolate Fudge Frosting!
-Or try the cream cheese frosting in my Brownies with Cream Cheese Frosting!
+And if you want to top these walnut brownies with even more chocolate, check out my Chocolate Fudge Frosting!
+Or try the cream cheese frosting from my Brownies with Cream Cheese Frosting!

 - melted salted butter - I just popped mine into the microwave to melt so it was super easy!
 I like to use salted butter to ensure the most flavor in my baked goods.
 We'll still add a bit of sea salt, so if you use unsalted butter just add a little extra salt.